For your safety" Privacy Notice for Video Surveillance

 Purpose and Legal Basis of Video Surveillance

-Video surveillance is conducted to exercise property rights.
-It also serves to prevent criminal activities and to assert, exercise, or defend legal claims.
+Video surveillance is conducted to exercise our property rights, to prevent criminal activities, and to assert, exercise, or defend legal claims.

-Data may be shared with service providers contracted by us who perform surveillance tasks for our company.
+Data collected through video surveillance may be shared with authorized service providers engaged by us to perform security tasks.

-In cases of suspected criminal offenses, we may also share the data with attorneys, insurance companies, and law enforcement authorities.
+In cases of suspected criminal activity, the data may also be disclosed to legal representatives, insurance providers, or law enforcement authorities.

 Data Processing Outside the European Union

-No personal data is processed outside the European Union in the context of video surveillance.
+No personal data collected through video surveillance is processed outside the European Union.

 Data Protection Officer